ClearExplanationsAI/CLEAR/README.md

 explain the value of that prediction and answer ’what-if-things-had-been-different’ questions.
 In doing this it needs to state the relative importance of the input features and show how they interact.
 A satisfactory explanation must also be measurable and state how well it can explain a model.
 It *must know when it does not know*

-Please note CLEAR is designed to explain an AI system's classification probabilities NOT classication classes
+Please note CLEAR is designed to explain an AI system's classification probabilities NOT classification classes

 ### Prerequisites